Permafrost/Tundra/README.md

 ### tundra.integer:maximum

-Returns the maximum value in the given list of integers.
+Returns the maximum value from the given integers.

 #### Inputs:

-* `$integers` is a list of integers.
+* `$operands` is an IData document containing arbitrary elements whose leaf values will be used as operands for this operation.
+  Leaf values can be provided as objects with the following types:
+  * `java.lang.String`
+  * `java.lang.Integer`
+  * `java.lang.Long`
+  * `java.lang.Float`
+  * `java.lang.Double`
+  * `java.math.BigDecimal`
+  * `java.math.BigInteger`
+  Leaf values provided as a `java.lang.String` must be parseable as an integer number.

 #### Outputs:

-* `$integer` is the integer in the given list with the largest value.
+* `$maximum` is the largest value of the given integers.

 ---

 ### tundra.integer:minimum

-Returns the minimum value in the given list of integers.
+Returns the minimum value from the given integers.

 #### Inputs:

-* `$integers` is a list of integers.
+* `$operands` is an IData document containing arbitrary elements whose leaf values will be used as operands for this operation.
+  Leaf values can be provided as objects with the following types:
+  * `java.lang.String`
+  * `java.lang.Integer`
+  * `java.lang.Long`
+  * `java.lang.Float`
+  * `java.lang.Double`
+  * `java.math.BigDecimal`
+  * `java.math.BigInteger`
+  Leaf values provided as a `java.lang.String` must be parseable as an integer number.

 #### Outputs:

-* `$integer` is the integer in the given list with the smallest value.
+* `$minimum` is the smallest value of the given integers.

 ---